knmn2000/Man0jTiwariReboot/README.md

 ## About

-An GRU based neural network with embedding to generate bhojpuri songs by Manoj Tiwari given a *start_string* Playng around with *temperature* yields different results.
+An GRU based neural network with embedding to generate bhojpuri songs by Manoj Tiwari given a *start_string* Playng around with *temperature* and *output characters* size yields different results.

 ## Sample